SAP-samples/hxe-hibernate-google-app-engine/README.md

 Once the application has started you can access it by navigating to [http://localhost:8080](http://localhost:8080]) in a web browser.

 ### Deploy the application to the Google Cloud Platform
-Deploying the application to the cloud can be done using the configured [Google App Engine Maven Plugin](https://cloud.google.com/appengine/docs/standard/java/tools/maven).
+Deploying the application to the cloud can be done using the configured Maven [Google App Engine Plugin (Cloud SDK-based)](https://cloud.google.com/appengine/docs/standard/java/using-maven).

 Before the application can be deployed to the cloud you must [create a GCP project](https://cloud.google.com/appengine/docs/standard/java/console/) and add it's ID to the Maven build descriptor.
 To do this, edit the file `pom.xml` and replace the value of the property `google.project.id` with your actual project ID.